anonQCD/numerical-experiments/README.md

 # Section 2 - QCD, hqreg, conquer

 Table 4.
 Average runtime and minimum RMSE for QCD, hqreg, and conquer when autocorrelation between features are 0.9.
 Here, standard normal error distriution is used.
-QCD is slower than conquer and hqreg, but has the lowest RMSE.
+QCD is slower than conquer and hqreg, but has the lowest minimum RMSE.
 The results are averaged over 20 different seeds and the standard deviations are reported in parentheses.
 <table>
   <tr>
     <th> Dimension ($n=300$) </th>